Bladnoch, Wigtownshire

 Bladnoch (Scottish Gaelic: Blaidneach) is a small village on the River Bladnoch in Wigtownshire, Scotland, located just outside the county town of Wigtown.

-The River Bladnoch reaches the Bladnoch Distillery which was established in 1817.
+The River Bladnoch reaches the Bladnoch Distillery, which was established in 1817.
 The distillery sits on the North side of the river, just west of Bladnoch village.

+History

+Dominican friars from Wigtown received fishing rights on the south bank of the river.
+James V granted them rights on the north bank in 1526 under a thirteen-year lease.
+The lease later became a permanent gift.
+A grain mill once stood there.
+Floods destroyed it in or before 1471.
+Workers rebuilt it in 1500.

+In the 15th century a charter shows a request from Margaret, Countess of Galloway, for Papal Indulgences to be granted to any who would help in the building of a stone bridge across the Bladnoch.
+This was to help pilgrims on their way to Whithorn, as the existing wooden bridge was repeatedly swept away in floods.
+The bridge was not built until 1728 almost two hundred years after pilgrimages had finally ceased to take place.

 In 1798 this village consisted of 10 or 12 thatched houses on both sides of the road from Wigtown to the ford of the river.
 The inhabitants of the houses of that period were all labourers.
-The old ford has been unnecessary since the construction of the first bridge, near the distillery site, in 1728.
-In the 15th century a charter shows a request from Margaret, Countess of Galloway, for Papal Indulgences to be granted to any who would help in the building of a stone bridge across the Bladnoch.
-This was to help pilgrims on their way to Whithorn, as the existing wooden bridge was continually being swept away in floods.
-The bridge was not built until almost two hundred years after pilgrimages had finally ceased to take place.
+The old ford was no longer needed after the construction of the first bridge, near the distillery site.

-At the south side of the 1728 stone bridge there was a public house which was known for its heavy drinking, rowdy behaviour, and fights.
+At the south side of the bridge sat a public house known for its heavy drinking, rowdy behaviour, and fights.
 In 1743 the old innkeeper at "Blednoch Brig" was a man called Sawners McClurg.
-He allowed any kind of rowdy behaviour but fighting in his establishment.
+He allowed any kind of rowdy behaviour except fighting.
 If a fight began "he reached for a thick stick which he kept handy, stood up, gave the ground a thump with his stick and said "Quietness is best".
-He was a strong man and, when he did this, everything was silent.
+He was a strong man and, when he did this, the room fell silent.
 A poem was carved on his gravestone: